Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 3. Autoscaling w/ scale-to-zero: Neon databases pause automatically to eliminate fixed costs, and CPU/memory scale up and down automatically per-customer.

 In Neon, 1 tenant = 1 project.
-Our $69 /month pricing plan includes 1,000 projects — sign up or reach out to us for 1:1 guidance.
+Our $69 /month pricing plan includes 1,000 projects — sign up and follow this guide to get started.

 We’ve been able to automate virtually all database management tasks via the Neon API.
 We manage +300,000 projects with minimal engineering overhead